Nantong blue calico: Historical Evolution

 During Song (song 宋) Dynasties, blue calico was called Yaoban Cloth(yào bān bù 药斑布), and during Ming (míng 明) and Qing (qīng 清) Dynasties, it was called Jiaohua Cloth (jiāo huā bù 浇花布).
 The patterns on blue calico are all from civil society, and they reflect the experiences of the common people.
 With the development of the textile technology during Qing Dynasty, there were large quantities of dyeing and weaving workshops.

 Legend

 Due to the long history of traditional manual printing and dyeing, a legend surrounds Nantong blue calico.
-The legend said Mei fell in the mud coloring his clothes yellow.
+The legend said Mei fell in the mud, accidentally coloring his clothes yellow.
 The yellow color was difficult to wash out, but many residents found it attractive.
-So he told his good friend Ge this accident.
+He told his good friend Ge this accident.
 They specialized in this yellow-stained cloth, but realized that the color faded quickly.
 However, when they hung the cloth out to dry on a tree, it was blown to a clump of indigo grass, which dyed the cloth blue.
 Mei and Ge learned how to use the grass to dye fabric blue.